eewangzx/eewangzx.github.io/_pages/about.md

 - **Edge LAM**
   - Our extended research on Edge LAM within the framework of IoT systems, titled "Edge Large AI Models: Collaborative Deployment and IoT Applications," accepted for publication in *IEEE IoT.
 Mag.*. [[Arxiv link]](https://arxiv.org/abs/2505.03139).
   - Our blue picture in Edge LAM, "**Edge Large AI Models: Revolutionizing 6G Networks**," accepted for publication in *IEEE Commun.
-Mag.*. [[Arxiv link](https://arxiv.org/abs/2505.00321).
+Mag.*. [[Arxiv link]](https://arxiv.org/abs/2505.00321).
   - Our first work in edge LAM, ["**Federated Fine-Tuning for Pre-Trained Foundation Models Over Wireless Networks**"](https://ieeexplore.ieee.org/abstract/document/10855336), accepted for publication in *IEEE Trans.
 Wireless Commun.*.
   - By digging deep into the communication and computational logic of LoRA, our work ["**Federated Low-Rank Adaptation with Differential Privacy over Wireless Networks**"](https://arxiv.org/html/2411.07806v2) accepted for publication in *MEDITCOM  2025*.
 This paper further explores the FedFT framework in conjunction with differential privacy and proposes a FedFT with DP framework, which investigates the impact of noise on FedFT with LoRA.
-The simulation results demonstrate the superiority compared with the [ICLR2024 paper](https://openreview.net/forum?id=NLPzL6HWNl).
+The simulation results are superior to the [ICLR2024 paper](https://openreview.net/forum?id=NLPzL6HWNl).

 ## Selected Papers by Area